 Connect and Prepare:

 Victoria Ready has partnered with Building Resilient Neighbourhoods to deliver Connect and Prepare, a resilience and emergency preparedness pilot program for neighbourhoods.
 Through a series of facilitated workshops, the support of micro-grants and program materials, three Victoria neighbourhoods participated in the pilot roll-out from December 2017 to April 2018 to learn how to strengthen emergency preparedness and connections among their neighbours.
-The pilot program will be offered again in early 2019.
+The pilot program will be offered again in 2019.
 Learn more.

 Tips to Emergency Preparedness